matrix-org/matrix-spec-proposals/proposals/3270-symmetric-megolm-backup.md

-# MSCXXXX: Symmetric megolm backup
+# MSC3270: Symmetric megolm backup
 The current megolm backup use asymmetric encryption.
 This was chosen so that clients without the private key can still add their own megolm sessions to the backup.
 This, however, allows a homeserver admin to inject their own malicious